 Machu Picchu is -of course- on every traveler’s bucket list.
 So I had to make sure I was there as well.

 Machu Picchu is the number one tourist destination in Peru.
-It’s not a wonder that the UNESCO has put it on their list with world heritage sites.
+It’s not a wonder that UNESCO has put it on their list of world heritage sites.
 Every day, 500 brave souls start the walk along the Inca trail from Cusco to Machu Picchu.
 I wasn’t one of them: I choose the train.
 Perurail has three services that can bring you to Aguas Calientes, the station that serves Machu Picchu:

 - Expedition: A cheap (US$60-US$80) service